yduman/rmby/README.md

 ## Testing

 rmby is using [Jest](https://jestjs.io/) as a JavaScript Testing Framework.
 For testing, run `npm test`.
 For code coverage, run `npm run test:cov`.
-The goal is to stick with 100% code coverage.
+We have currently 100% code coverage and aim to stick with it.

 ## Philosophy